imLymei/imLymei/README.md

 # About Me

 👋Hello!
 My name is `Felipe Cardoso` and i am a programming student focused on becoming a 🧑‍💻`Full Stack Developer`.
 Graduated in `Analysis and Development of Systems` at 🎓`Universidade Santa Cecília`.
+Currently working at 🏫`Colégio Jean Piaget`, leading the school's development team.

 ## Qualifications